 On Best-Free-VST.com we are trying to cut through the numbers and present only the very best free VST plugins within each category.

-Between them, they list just about all the VST plugins known to man...
+They list just about all the VST plugins known to man...

 Important!
 Mac and Linux users, look